Battle of Komaki and Nagakute: Battle of Iwasaki Castle

 The Battle of Iwasaki was fought between the forces of Ikeda Tsuneoki and the Iwasaki castle garrison led by Niwa Ujitsugu.
-Though it was just part of overall Battle of Komaki and Nagakute, it played an important role in the outcome.
+Though it was just part of the overall Battle of Komaki and Nagakute, it played an important role in the outcome.

 Ikeda Tsuneoki led the attack on Iwasaki Castle (modern-day Nisshin) and was promptly shot off from his horse.
 Embarrassed by his fall, Tsuneoki forgot about the hit-and-run tactics and started a full assault on the castle.
 Though the defenders fought well, the castle fell.
 Niwa Ujitsugu, suffered numerous casualties including 300 killed, Ujitsugu's brother Niwa Ujishige being among the dead.

-Hidetsugu's defeat

-On the 7th day of the fourth month (16 May), Ieyasu learned of Hidetsugu's encampment at Shinogi (modern-day Kasugai) through the information provided by farmers in Iga Province.
-Ieyasu entered into Obata Castle (Moriyama-ku, Nagoya) the following day and chose to pitch camp for the evening.
-Early the next morning, he sent his commanders Ōsuga Yasutaka and Sakakibara Yasumasa forces to chase after Toyotomi Hidetsugu's forces, and followed shortly thereafter with his own.
-Hidetsugu resumed his march on the eight day after hearing of Ieyasu's entrance to Obata Castle.

-Yasumasa and Yasutaka launch a surprise attack against unprepared Hidetsugu, where they inflicted heavy losses to Hidetsugu army.
-However, Yasumasa and Yasutaka advance were held back by reinforcement forces led by Hori Hidemasa, thus they retreat from the battle.

-Battle of Hakusanmori
+Battle of Hakusan Forest

-At the time that Ikeda Tsuneoki was attacking Iwasaki Castle, Hidetsugu, Hidemasa and Nagayoshi moved their forces to Hakusanmori (the modern-day cities of Owariasahi, Nagakute) to rest their forces, but Tokugawa forces were closing in on them.
-Later, Hidetsugu forces were ambushed by Ōsuga Yasutaka and Sakakibara Yasumasa.
-Hidetsugu's forces were pretty much destroyed by Tokugawa's surprise attack.
+While the siege of Iwasaki Castle was underway, Hidetsugu's forces were resting in Hakusan Forest (Moriyama Ward, Nagoya City, Owariasahi City), Ieyasu learned of Hidetsugu's encampment at Shinogi (modern-day Kasugai).
+At around 4:35 on the 9th, they were attacked from the rear by the forces of Mizuno Tadashige, Niwa Ujitsugu, and Ōsuga Yasutaka, and from the flank by the forces of Sakakibara Yasumasa.
+This surprise attack wiped out Hidetsugu's forces.
+Hidetsugu lost his own horse and escaped on the horses of his companions.
+Many members of the Kinoshita clan, including Kinoshita Sukehisa (the father of Hideyoshi's wife, Nene) and his younger brother Kinoshita Toshimasa, who were assigned as inspectors, were killed in battle while trying to secure Hidetsugu's retreat.
 Hidetsugu himself was knocked from his horse, but was able to get another horse and escape.

-It was at this battle that many members of the Kinoshita family (including Sukehisa, the father of Hideyoshi's wife, Nene) died.
+However, Yasumasa and Yasutaka's forces were met by reinforcement forces led by Hori Hidemasa, prompting the battle of Hinokigane.

 Battle of Hinokigane

 Following the battle of Hakusanmori, the Tokugawa fortified Mount Komaki, creating a stalemate there.
 Thus, Ikeda Tsuneoki, one of Toyotomi Hideyoshi's chief commanders, decided to begin raids through neighboring Mikawa Province with an army numbering 20,000.
 Ieyasu expected this and led Tokugawa troops to challenge Hideyoshi's forces.
 Mizuno Tadashige led Tokugawa's rear-guard against Ikeda's force and the noise of the battle alerted Hori Hidemasa, the head of one of Hideyoshi's divisions.
 Hori Hidemasa led his men to the defense of his comrades, taking up position in the village of Nagakute.
+He held off the initial Tokugawa attacks.
+Due to this defeat, Sakakibara Yasumasa fled to Iwasaku, while Osuka Yasutaka fled toward Inokoishi.

-He held off the initial Tokugawa attacks, but was forced to withdraw as the main body of the Tokugawa army arrived, numbering some 9,000 warriors.
+However, Hidemasa was forced to withdraw as the main body of the Tokugawa army arrived, numbering some 9,000 warriors.